radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-mapping/index.md

 Application-scoped resources are by default generated in a new Kubernetes namespace with the name format '<envNamespace>-<appname>'.
 For example, an application named 'myapp' with a container named 'frontend', deployed into the environment from above, will cause a Deployment named 'frontend' to be deployed into the namespace 'default-myapp'.
 This prevents multiple applications from conflicting with each other.

-If you would like to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the kubernetesNamespace container extension.
+If you would like to override the default behavior and specify your own namespace for application resources to be generated into, you can leverage the `kubernetesNamespace` application extension.
 All application-scoped resources will be deployed into this namespace instead.

 ## Resource mapping